leechunkin/Bubble/README.md

 ## Compatibility and dependencies

-The library is written in Haskell 2010 with Rank2Types extension.
-Rank2Types is used for ST monad.
+The library is written in Haskell 2010 with Rank2Types extension for ST monad.
-RecursiveDo is suggested for convenience in using.
+RecursiveDo extension is suggested for convenience using.

-GHC 7.6 base library is used in development.
+GHC 7.6-7.10 are used for development.